BSC Interconnector Trading |

 If you register to use a particular Interconnector, you will be assigned both a Production and a Consumption BM Unit for that Interconnector.

 When you use an Interconnector, we cannot measure your individual share of the energy that passes through that Interconnector, only the total energy imported or exported by the Interconnector.
 Therefore, the Metered Volumes allocated to your Interconnector BM Units will be deemed values, rather than actual Metered Volumes.
-These deemed values are the volumes submitted into Settlement by the Interconnector Administrator, based on your external agreement for capacity and energy volumes with the operator2 of the Interconnector (see ‘What must I do to become an Interconnector User’ below).
+These deemed values are the volumes submitted into Settlement by the Interconnector Administrator, based on your external agreement for capacity and energy volumes with the operator of the Interconnector (see ‘What must I do to become an Interconnector User’ below).
 For each Settlement Period only one of your two BM Units will be allocated a Metered Volume by the Interconnector Administrator, as any imports and exports are consolidated into a single MWh value for that period.

 Before registering Interconnector BM Units, you must contact NGESO, to discuss any obligations and sign the necessary contractual agreements.
 NGESO will give you Grid Code BM Unit names which will form part of the BM Unit registration under the BSC.